mozilla-services/autograph/docs/endpoints.rst

 Request a signature on a hash.
 The hash is provided as a base64 encoded bytes array, and is not manipulated at all by autograph before signing.
 You must ensure that data is templated prior to hashing it and calling autograph.

-This endpoint always returns a `content-signature` with every response.

 example: